anik123/Send-Email-from-App-Silently/README.md

 you find these jar [here](https://code.google.com/archive/p/javamail-android/downloads)

-You also need to put these permision in your AndroidManifest.xml
+You also need to put these permision in your **AndroidManifest.xml**

     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
     <uses-permission android:name="android.permission.INTERNET" />

-If you want to retrive user's mail addres from their device, you will need to put this permission too in your AndroidManifest.xl
+If you want to retrive user's mail addres from their device, you will need to put this permission too in your **AndroidManifest.xml**

     <uses-permission android:name="android.permission.GET_ACCOUNTS" />